alexking/burr/README.md

 	console.log("%s chomps", apple.chomps);

 Which of course outputs `2 chomps`.

+Note that `class` was `collection` as of `0.0.3` - while `class` isn't completely accurate either, it better suggests that you are creating an object that may be instantiated using `new`. `collection` is still supported for now.

 Check out the `examples/test.br` file.
 Keep in mind this is alpha alpha.